 We huddled into our tiny (seriously, TINY) kitchen and prepared our meals together.
 We ate Japanese ramen, Texan three bean chili, Ghanaian spinach stew, Wampanoag Sobaheg, Indian Mulligatawny, Tibetan Thenthuk, Tunisian Shakshouka, Thai Tom Kha, Nigerian fried tomato stew, Mexican tortilla soup, cheddar broccoli stew, curried chickpeas, my dad's mac & cheese, my grandmother's vegetable soup with noodles, and cried purple tears into a lavender navy bean soup dedicated to Prince.

-Most recently, I met with over 50 stakeholders on a cross country road trip focused on researching community food systems.
+In the Summer of 2016, I met with over 50 stakeholders on a cross country road trip focused on researching community food systems.
 I called this trip Field Work.
 It was life-changing, overwhelming, illuminating, and the best crash course education I could have asked for.
-This led me to move to Detroit, a community so rich with loving, brilliant people working to create alternative community systems every day.
+This led me to move to Detroit and to continue my practice, learning about and contributing to resilient alternative community infrastructure.

 DesignBuildBLUFF is a program within the University of Utah's architecture school.
 Students collaborate with Bluff, Utah community members to design, plan, and build custom homes, drawing on local wisdom, materials, and building techniques along the way.